 The DefaultVSMFile entry in the [RenderOptions] section of the Render.ini file controls the default material.
 If the DefaultVSMFile entry is not found, the material specified by the MiscPlain material is used.

-For more information on shader types, see the "The dialog box includes the following sections and options:" on page 39-26".
+For more information on shader types, see the Material Editing.

 Rendering the Geometry